voidabhi/PizzaDeliveryApp/README.md

 `Store Tracker - Locate pizza stores near your place with google maps`

-`Place customized pizza order with bevarages and add-ons`
+`Order Placer - Place customized pizza order with bevarages and add-ons`

 `Notifier- Receive notifications of discounts and deals`